 Welcome to Wolfgang Lang's homepage

 Dr. Lang is the author/co-author of more than 140 publications in refereed scientific journals, co-editor of a book, and has served as a reviewer and advisor for numerous international journals, conferences, universities, and funding organizations.
 He is also an organizer and a regular invited speaker at international conferences.

-Dr. Lang's current research interests focus on investigations of electronic transport properties of cuprate superconductors, in particular in high current densities and strong magnetic fields.
-Other activities include the investigation of vortex dynamics and pinning in high-temperature superconductors, fluxonic quantum devices, order parameter fluctuations, ion irradiation-solid state interactions, simulation of ion collision cascades, and fabrication of large-area nanostructures by masked ion beams.
+Dr. Lang's current research interests focus on investigations of electronic transport properties of novel materials, in particular in high current densities and strong magnetic fields.
+Ongoing reasearch includes the investigation of vortex dynamics and pinning in high-temperature superconductors, fluxonic quantum devices, order parameter fluctuations, ion irradiation-solid state interactions, simulation of ion collision cascades, and fabrication of large-area nanostructures by masked ion beams.